 The single buttressed bell tower of Fribourg is just standing proudly and tall in front of us.
 The tower is 73 meters high and houses 11 bells.
 The Cathedral of Saint Nicholas is Gothic in style and it features the stained glass window designed by renowned Polish artist, Jozef Mehoffer.

 Fribourg’s medieval center is one of the largest and finest remains in Europe.
-Particularly the fortifications of Fribourg is the most important medieval military architecture of Switzerland.
-It consists of 2-kilometer rampart, 14 towers and a grand boulevard.
+Particularly the fortifications of Fribourg are the most important medieval military architecture of Switzerland.
+It consists of a 2-kilometer rampart, 14 towers, and a grand boulevard.
 As always, my eyes feasted on centuries-old establishments, ornate street signs, historical fountains and Catholic statues in street corners while walking along steep, cobbled streets.

 Along Fribourg streets, we’d come across small statues of saints and of Mary and young Jesus.
 Fribourg is predominantly a Catholic canton, with around 70% of its residents are Catholics.